MicrosoftDocs/win32/desktop-src/WmiSdk/representing-objects-in-xml.md

 ---
-Description: 'Generates XML representations of objects.'
+Description: Generates XML representations of objects.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '06d2b532-7ab2-489d-9021-27b5187c8f2b'
+ms.assetid: 06d2b532-7ab2-489d-9021-27b5187c8f2b
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Representing Objects in XML
+title: Representing Objects in XML ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
 ---

 # Representing Objects in XML

 The XML encoder component in WMI generates XML representations of objects.

-In C++, you can start the XML encoder with a call to the [**IWbemObjectTextSrc.GetText**](iwbemobjecttextsrc-gettext.md) method, specifying the object to be represented in XML and the text format to use in the representation.
+In C++, you can start the XML encoder with a call to the [**IWbemObjectTextSrc.GetText**](/windows/win32/Wbemcli/nf-wbemcli-iwbemobjecttextsrc-gettext?branch=master) method, specifying the object to be represented in XML and the text format to use in the representation.
 For more information and a code example, see To encode an object in XML using C/C++.

 In VBScript or Visual Basic, to encode data for an XML instance, call [**SWbemObjectEx.GetText**](swbemobjectex-gettext-.md).
 For more information and a code example, see To encode an object in XML using VBScript.